Yes, it was against the Jets, but we saw the ‘Seahawk football’ Pete Carroll loves so much

 Indeed, it was something they couldn’t do last week against another seemingly inferior team, though the 2020 Giants are the 1972 Dolphins compared to these Jets.
 That Giants loss elicited some of the most bracing criticism of Russell Wilson’s career — deservedly so, after a performance that was jarring in how off-kilter he seemed.

 Wilson responded Sunday with a clean, efficient, highly productive performance against the Jets.
 He completed 21 of 27 passes for 206 yards and four touchdowns (to four different receivers).
-It’s the fifth time this year he’s had four TD passes in a game; according to ESPN Stats and Info, only 2013 Peyton Manning and 2018 Patrick Mahomes have had more such games in a single season in the last 10 years.
+It’s the fifth time this year he’s had four TD passes in a game; according to ESPN Stats and Info, only 2013 Peyton Manning and 2018 Patrick Mahomes have had more such games in a single season in the past 10 years.
 It brought Wilson’s season touchdown total to 36 — a career-high with three games to play.

 He also established a career high in interceptions with his 12th, but that came on the sort of 50-50 ball downfield to DK Metcalf that is worth the risk.
 Jets safety Marcus Maye simply made a great play in fending off Metcalf and tipping it to himself.
 Far more times than not, Metcalf will come down with the ball, or at least make sure no one does.